curino/substrait/site/docs/community.md

 ## Contribution

-All contributors are welcome to Substrait..
+All contributors are welcome to Substrait.